open-contracting/standard/docs/guidance/map/framework_agreements.md

 #### Invitation to participate in a second-stage competition

 Servicio Local de Educación Pública Puerto Cordillera publishes a tender notice, inviting suppliers on the framework agreement to bid to supply 200 pencils.
-This represents an invitation to participate in a second-stage competition relating to one of the lots detailed in the first-stage tender notice.
+This represents an invitation to participate in a second-stage competition, related to a lot described in the first-stage tender notice.

 The release has the following properties: